vacuumdb — garbage-collect and analyze a PostgreSQL database

 Never issue a password prompt.
 If the server requires password authentication and a password is not available by other means such as a

 .pgpassfile, the connection attempt will fail.
 This option can be useful in batch jobs and scripts where no user is present to enter a password.

 Force vacuumdb to prompt for a password before connecting to a database.

-Specifies the name of the database to connect to discover what other databases should be vacuumed.
-If not specified, the postgres database will be used, and if that does not exist, template1 will be used.
+Specifies the name of the database to connect to to discover which databases should be vacuumed, when

 Default connection parameters